- Admissions Process

 Evaluation of Noncredit or Alternative Learning

 Professional training programs such as the police academy, military training, noncredit courses, and other career and technical programs may be eligible for college credit.
 Refer to PLA for Veterans or Evaluation of Noncredit Learning for more information.
 Students may also develop a portfolio for individual assessment of college-level learning for some courses.
-Prior authorization must be obtained from the academic department in which the course is taught via College Credit Fast Track in order to pursue this assessment.
+Visit our Credit for What You Know webpage to learn more.

 Act 48 - Continuing Professional Education for Certified Educators